rach/pome/README.md

 #Pome
 Pome stands for **Po**sgres **Me**trics.
 Pome is a PosgreSQL Metrics Dashboard to keep track of the health of your database.
-This project is at a very early stage and there are a lot of missing features but I'm hoping to be able to make the project progressing quickly.
+This project is at a very early stage and there are a lot of missing features, but I'm hoping to be able to make the project progress quickly.

 ##How to install Pome

-We don't yet provide pre-build binaries of Pome so you need to use the go packaging system got now.
+Pome is not yet providing pre-built binaries, so you need to use the Go packaging system for now.
-To install Pom, if you have go install then you can do it via the `go get` command:
+To install Pome, you must have Go installed so you can use the `go get` command:

     go get github.com/rach/pome

-You can also use `go get` to update it:
+You can also use `go get` to update Pome:

     go get -u github.com/rach/pome

-To be able to use `go get`, you need to have Go installed.
-Your OS may allow to install via the packaging system you can refer to the Go [documentation](https://golang.org/doc/install)
+To install Go, you can follow the Go [documentation](https://golang.org/doc/install) or use your internal packaging system.

 ##How to run Pome